TritonDataCenter/node-verror/README.md

     request failed: failed to check "/nonexistent": ENOENT, stat '/nonexistent'

-The idea is that the lowest level (Node's "fs.stat" function) generates an arbitrary error, and each higher level (request handler and stat callback) creates a new VError that annotates the previous error with what it was doing, so that the result is a clear message explaining what failed at each level.
+The idea here is that the lowest level (Node's "fs.stat" function) generates an arbitrary error, and each higher level (request handler and stat callback) creates a new VError that annotates the previous error with what it was doing, so that the result is a clear message explaining what failed at each level.